kosaar/git-change-validator/README.md

-# Git Change Validator Application
+# Change Validator Application

-A comprehensive web application for validating and integrating Git changes through an automated workflow involving LDAP authentication, CSV file validation, and Jenkins integration.
+A comprehensive web application for validating and integrating Git changes through an automated workflow CSV file validation, and Jenkins integration.

 ## Architecture Overview